STEM Ambassadors & outreach

 - Each month 2,000 young girls complete their Brownie science investigator badge using Rolls-Royce resources – challenging and fun (and it engages their parents too).

 - We support and promote national events such as the UK Big Bang Science Fair with over 70,000 visitors each year.
 The importance of ‘if it can’t be seen it might not real’ is not lost on us.

-- 50% of our 60 STEM Ambassadors who support this event will be girls.
+- 50% of our 60 STEM Ambassadors who support this event will be women.

-- Indeed about 30% of our 1,250 STEM Ambassadors who go out into schools and communities to inspire and engage are girls too.
+- Indeed about 30% of our 1,250 STEM Ambassadors who go out into schools and communities to inspire and engage are women too.